tyler10290/MisakaRepoBackup/README.md

 A backup repo for all my tweaks.

 ## Repo
-You can add my repo using the following URL: https://raw.githubusercontent.com/tyler10290/MisakaRepoBackup/main/repo.json
+Add my repo using the following URL: https://raw.githubusercontent.com/tyler10290/MisakaRepoBackup/main/repo.json